Lens Tutorial - SimpleLens

 set_name :: String -> Person -> Person

-set_name b (Person pName pAge) = runIdentity $ (\ppName -> Person ppName pAge) <$> Identity b
+set_name b (Person pName pAge) = runIdentity $ (\ppName -> Person ppName pAge) <$> Identity bover

-except instead of taking a value of a
+taking a value of a, it takes a function

-.
-It allows us to modify an existing value inside s
+(a -> a).
+It allows us to modify an existing value

 -- over :: ((a -> f a) -> s -> f s) -> (a -> a) -> s -> s